capoe/benchml/README.md

 can be efficiently optimized using grid-based or Bayesian protocols that minimise recomputation by dependency hashing.

+See also our recent manuscript https://arxiv.org/abs/2112.02287, which details an application of BenchML to benchmarking of chemical representations.

 # Installation
 For a minimal installation without plugins, simply
 ```bash